toblaroni/Numerical-Computation-Methods/README.md

 # Numerical-Computation-Methods

 A variety of computations coded in python using numpy.
+Solutions to the worksheets of numerical computation (COMP2421)

 - Gaussian Elimination (with pivoting)
 - Upper and Lower triangular matrix solve